ASFHyP3/gis-services/image_server/server_setup.md

 scp ArcGISImageServer_ArcGISServer_1097915.prvc ubuntu@ec2-34-210-78-89.us-west-2.compute.amazonaws.com:/home/ubuntu
 scp ArcGISGISServerAdvanced_ArcGISServer_1097910.prvc ubuntu@ec2-34-210-78-89.us-west-2.compute.amazonaws.com:/home/ubuntu
 ```

-2. Ssh to the instance (IP address can be found in the EC2 Instance information under Public IP4)
+2. SSH to the instance (IP address can be found in the EC2 Instance information under Public IP4)

 3. Add any needed public keys to `/home/ubuntu/.ssh/authorized_keys` so that other Tools team members can ssh to the server

 4. After the instance is created, wait 5-15 minutes for the initial auto-updater to finish running, then copy the [root setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/root_setup.sh) to the server and run it as the root user.
 If you get an error about `/var/lib/dpkg/lock`, that means the auto-updater is still running; wait and try again later.
 ```
 sudo su root
 /bin/bash root_setup.sh
 ```
-   Accept any default prompts during the apt installations.
+   * Accept any default prompts during the apt installations.

 5. Copy the [arcgis setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/arcgis_setup.sh) to the server and run it as the arcgis user.
 ```
 sudo su arcgis